rahsunk/61040-portfolio/assignments/assignment1/problems.md

   As someone who has repeatedly had issues with time management, I have often heard the advice that you should schedule not just your work, but your everyday routine, including eating, sleeping, and downtime.
 However, I find scheduling all of this to be daunting.
 The timing of my activities in my daily routine changes all the time, so it would be difficult for me to come up with a schedule on my own.
 I think an app that can generate a weekly schedule for me would be a great first step in improving time management skills.

-- Bad mental health: Stress and burnout, discouraged from trying
+- Bad mental health: Stress and burnout, discouragement in doing work

   Reason for exclusion: For my case, if I am struggling with my mental health relating to my schoolwork, I know the resources that I can access that are provided to me by my classes and by the school.
-I imagine that students in other universities have their own support network, which an application may be unaware of.
+I imagine that students in other universities have their own support network, which a general application may be unaware of.

 - Bad collaboration: Partners don't show up to meetings, unequal effort, disagreements over problem solving

   Reason for exclusion: In my opinion, unless it's to verify a proposition, I don't believe a software application can fix bad teamwork any better than personal confrontation.
-Though I think an app to find good teammates with similar work times and ethics is a good idea, I know that this has already been accomplished here with psetpartners.
+I do believe that an app to find good teammates with similar work times and ethics is a good idea, however this has already been accomplished here with pset partners.